danielvangelder/IN4325-Information-Retrieval-Project/README.md

 13. Make sure that `scikit-learn` is installed: `pip install -U scikit-learn`

 14. Indexing the MSMARCO dataset will be performed by the pipeline.
 If the dataset has previously been indexed, then it will reload the index.
-### Running BM25
-In order to run the BM25 algorithm, run `src/BM25_pyserini.py`.
-Make sure that the locations to the index and query files specified at the bottom are correct.

 ### pygaggle